Introduction

 Back to navigational menu entry 7

 Summary: Information cannot be solely conveyed through visual cues such as font size, placement of input boxes, or comparable presentation forms.
 It must also be made available to assistive technologies such as screen readers (in technical terms, made "programmatically determinable").
+Headings (on webpages or in documents of various types) are not required.
+However, if headings are used they must be properly structured as headings.

 Detection: Certain non-conformances regarding form or table elements can be detected by the free WAVE or AChecker accessibility checkers.
 Other non-conformances require manual review.